Grand Teton Training

 What You Need to Know

 You do not need to be an accomplished athlete or experienced climber to climb the Grand Teton.
 Most of our climbers have never done anything like this before and our guides lead the vast majority of them to the summit.
-You do need to be fit and you do need to train in order to be successful and to enjoy the experience.
-Below are tips and ideas that will help you prepare.
+You need to be fit and you need enough strength and agility to hike and climb in technical terrain.
+You will need to train in order to be successful and to enjoy the experience.
+All Grand Teton climbers must qualify for the climb during the day/days of instruction.
+The approach to basecamp day is also used to evaluate every climber’s ability to attempt the technical climb to the summit.
+Below is information that will help you prepare.

 The Grand Teton climb is a two-day endurance event.
 On the first day you will travel 7 miles and gain approximately 5,000 ft. of elevation.
 The trail is steep requiring strength and stamina.
 In many places the trail is rocky and uneven, and it passes through large boulder fields, requiring balance and agility.
-The second day involves uphill hiking, scrambling and climbing another 2 miles while gaining approximately 2,000 ft. of elevation to the summit, followed by your descent to the trailhead.
-Cardiovascular fitness is what allows your muscles to work efficiently throughout the two days, at elevations between 6,800 and 13,770 ft.
+The second day involves uphill hiking, scrambling and technical climbing over another 2 miles while gaining approximately 2,000 ft. of elevation to the summit, followed by your descent to the trailhead.
+Adding to the challenge, is the fact that throughout the two day climb, you will be at elevations between 6,800 and 13,770 ft.

 The absolute best way to train to climb the Grand Teton is to hike on steep trails similar to what you will be on during the actual climb.
 This training will effectively improve cardiovascular and motor fitness.
-If you live in a place with hills that you can use for training, it is the single most recommended and efficient way to prepare.
+If you live in a place with hills that you can use for training, a combination of steep uphill and downhill hiking, with strength training to prepare you for the technical climbing, is the most recommended and efficient way to prepare.

-If you don’t live in a place that allows this, we recommend a training program that uses the same muscle groups in the same ways, with or in addition to, cardiovascular training.
+If you don’t live in a place that allows this, we recommend an aerobic training program that uses the same muscle groups in the same ways.
 Climbing stairs or stadium steps is a good alternative.
 If a gym is your only choice, the stairmaster should be your primary training machine, with occasional sessions on an elliptical machine or treadmill for a change of pace and to work slightly different muscles.
-Exercises to increase quadricep and hamstring strength are essential, as are exercises to improve core strength, balance and agility.
+Your strength training should include exercises to increase quadricep and hamstring strength, as well as core strength, balance and agility.

 Your goal is to train to a point where you will be comfortable on the climb as described above.
 For most climbers, the climb involves approximately 6 hours of uphill hiking on the first day, and the second day is typically 4-5 hours to the summit, 2-4 hours back down to our basecamp, and 4-7 hours back to the trailhead.